Chilled Water Buffer Tank Sizing

 I.e. Our 9kW to 15kW electric instant water heater allows users to select power ratings of 9kW, 11kW, 12kW, or 15kW in one model and our 17kW to 24kW instant water heater can be set to 17kW,18kW,21kW or 24kW.

-The cold water at the deepest of winter periods is normally 10C temperature , thus the standard temperature rise of 30 °C is required to provide hot water for use in the winter period.
-This is shown as Δt=30 in the data below –
+The cold water at the deepest of winter periods is normally 10C in temperature , thus the standard temperature rise of 30 °C is required to provide hot water for use in the winter period.
+This is shown as Δt=30 in the data below.
+So you can select the right model for your requirements.

-Power output of the tankless water heaters9kW to 15kW power ratings17kW to 24kW power ratings27kW36kw
+Power output of the tankless water heaters9kW to 15kW Output ratings17kW to 24kW Output ratings27kW36kw

 Energy efficiency classAAAA